wp-plugins/buddypress-registration-groups-1/readme.txt

 1. Extract the .zip file
 2. Upload the extracted directory and all its contents to the '/wp-content/plugins/' directory
-3. Activate the plugin throught the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = What if the plugin doesn't work? =

-Hit me up on my website and let me know.
+Hit me up on my website (http://hardlyneutral.com) and let me know.
 I only do this in my spare time, so don't expect a super quick response :)

 == Screenshots ==
 1. Screenshot of the plugin listing three groups on the new user registration page.

 == Changelog ==

+= 0.9 =
+* Working version for the 0.9 release

 = 0.8 =
 * Validated plugin is compatible with BuddyPress 1.5